 Memorials for SET Mentors

-Space Environment Technologies acknowledges mentors who have contributed to the success of our company.
-We are greatly appreciative of their insights and assistance to our community.
+Space Environment Technologies acknowledges mentors who have contributed to the success of our company and our community.
+We are greatly appreciative of their assistance in advancing the evolution of humans into space.
+Their insightful challenges to us are warmly remembered.

 William Atwell (May 03, 1939-October 11, 2019) was a Senior Research Scientist of Space Environment Technologies.
 He was an internationally-recognized expert in the field of radiation physics that includes space radiation environments (geomagnetically-trapped Van Allen radiation, solar proton events, and galactic cosmic radiation), radiation effects on humans and onboard electronics/avionics systems, spacecraft and satellite 3-D CAD modeling and shielding analysis, development and use of high-energy particle transport/dose codes, active and passive detectors/dosimetry, and space radiation mission support (late Mercury, Gemini, Apollo, Skylab, ASTP, Space Shuttle, and the International Space Station programs).
 Bill’s career covered 42 years with The Boeing Company, Houston, TX, and he retired as a high-level Boeing Technical Fellow in June 2014 and immediately joined SET.